 Mental Health and Mental Wealth- 4 hours

 This program introduces employees to an empowering framework for understanding stress, anxiety, depression, emotions and personal happiness.
-Drawing on the science of the human brain, participants are given the tools to udnerstand their own experiences and positively intervene in their own mental health needs.
-Participants leave with new skills and understanding and a personalised action plan for building their mental health and mental wealth.
+Drawing on the science of the human brain, participants are given the tools to understand their own experiences and positively intervene in their own mental health needs.
+Participants leave with a personalised action plan for building their mental health and mental wealth.

 Empowerment and Resilience - 4 hours